- The U.S. census is a direct count of every resident. Required by the Constitution, it has taken place every decade

 Questions about race or ethnicity have long been contentious, with critics citing their potential for discrimination.
 Congress used the 1890 census data on race to set immigration quotas in 1924, hoping, in the words of a Census Bureau director, to keep out “beaten men from beaten races”—a reference to high immigration rates from Southern and Eastern Europe.
-During World War II, the 1940 census data was used to round up roughly 120,000 Japanese Americans for internment camps, something census officials denied for decades.
+During World War II, the 1940 census data was used to detain roughly 120,000 Japanese Americans for internment camps, something census officials denied for decades.

 In recent years, the bureau has changed its approach to asking about identity.
 Beginning in 1970, the census asked residents if they were of Hispanic origin.
-In 1990, the census added an “unmarried partner” category, which was used to estimate the number of same-sex couples, though until 2020 it included no specific questions on sexual orientation.
+In 1990, the census added an “unmarried partner” category, which was used to estimate the number of same-sex couples, though until 2020 it did not ask whether partners were of the same sex or opposite sex.

-What are the debates over the 2020 census?
+What have been the debates over the 2020 census?

 President Trump in 2018 announced plans to add a question about citizenship status to the short-form questionnaire every household answers, a practice abandoned since 1950.
 The administration argued that the change would help enforce the 1965 Voting Rights Act by achieving a more accurate count of eligible voters.
 However, critics alleged that it was instead intended to pressure millions of noncitizens to avoid filling out the census.

-The issue went to the Supreme Court, which ruled in June 2019 that the Voting Rights Act was not a credible reason to add a citizenship question.
-However, the Trump administration has pressed ahead with efforts to get citizenship data from other federal and state agencies.
+The issue went to the Supreme Court, which ruled against the Trump administration in June 2019.
+Still, the administration pressed ahead with efforts to get citizenship data from other federal and state agencies.
 In July 2020, Trump issued a memorandum calling for the exclusion of undocumented immigrants from apportionment counts, arguing that giving them congressional representation would undermine democratic principles.
-Statisticians and legal experts decried the mandate as infeasible and unconstitutional, and a court blocked it for violating federal law.
+Statisticians and legal experts decried the mandate as infeasible and unconstitutional, but the Supreme Court threw out a case challenging it.
+On his first day in office, President Joe Biden signed an executive order rescinding Trump’s efforts to obtain citizenship data from non-census sources and to leave undocumented immigrants out of apportionment counts.